gobengo/auth-livefyre/README.md

 # Livefyre Auth

-`auth-livefyre` provides a series of use modules for helping with Authentication in Livefyre-powered Applications.
+`auth-livefyre` provides a series of modules for helping with Authentication in Livefyre-powered Applications.

 ## `.plugin(auth)`